The Difference Between B2B Customer Support and B2C

 Our internal team also worked very closely together to resolve problems.
 While the term “collaboration” wasn’t yet in vogue, it’s certainly what we did – Teamwork and collaboration were all key components of what made our company work well together and solve customer issues.

 We took all of the lessons we learned – good and bad – from our various previous experiences and put them together to create TeamSupport.
-TeamSupport has the tools required to best serve B2B companies – From our integrated customer database so you can store and retrieve critical customer information, to our powerful internal collaboration tools which let you break down silos and better communicate internally to solve customer problems, TeamSupport is geared towards addressing the unique needs of B2B technology companies.
+TeamSupport has the customer support tools required to best serve B2B companies – From our integrated customer database so you can store and retrieve critical customer information, to our powerful internal collaboration software tools which let you break down silos and better communicate internally to solve customer problems, TeamSupport is geared towards addressing the unique needs of B2B technology companies.